CDRO/balaenae/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
+Ex.
+As a player, I want to be able to beat a chicken by clicking.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.
+Ex.
+As a player, I want to be able to beat a chicken by typing in "beat a chicken".

 **Additional context**
 Add any other context or screenshots about the feature request here.